jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Identifiers

 Identifiers in Symbol can contain any kind of character, including spaces and punctuation.
-However, if a character combination is reserved for another purpose, then it can not be contained in an identifier with white space around it, but can be present in an identifier when tied to another word without spaces in between.
+However, if a character combination is reserved for another purpose, then it cannot be contained in an identifier with white space around it, but can be present in an identifier when tied to another word without spaces in between.

 Wether you like it or not, words in latin script are all formatted to begin with a capital.
 This is sort of protection of style and forces you to use spaces or suffer the consequences. < this may be a little crude >